maciejtatol/Amiga2JS/README.md

 ## Roadmap

-1. Finish foundational contracts and compatibility diagnostics.
-2. Build the repository-owned stripped HUNK fixture.
-3. Export deterministic static evidence with headless Ghidra.
+1. Connect the HUNK fixture to deterministic static evidence exports.
-4. Capture deterministic runtime observations with Amiberry.
+2. Add the Amiberry runtime-oracle adapter and scenario capture.
-5. Reconstruct and independently verify horizontal movement.
+3. Reconstruct and independently verify horizontal movement.
-6. Generate TypeScript and compare state tick by tick.
+4. Generate TypeScript and compare state tick by tick.

 Superfrog is a later real-world reference target, not the Phase 0 input.